Top 10 Strangest Borders In The World Today

 Photo: Wikimedia Commons

-Since Sudan’s independence in 1956, its border relations with Egypt have been characterized more by mutual suspicion than by peaceful exchange.
-This legacy has been exacerbated over the decades by myriad obstacles and conflicts, particularly over the disputed Halayeb triangle, even if both sides did try to improve relations after Egypt’s uprising in 2011.
-Border communities, suffering from this reality, have pushed for improved ties, but mistrust has prevailed to the detriment of both countries.
+Sudan's border relations with Egypt have been marked by mutual suspicion rather than peaceful exchange since the country's independence in 1956.
+This legacy has been exacerbated over the decades by a slew of obstacles and conflicts, particularly over the disputed Halayeb triangle, even though both sides attempted to improve relations following Egypt's 2011 uprising.
+Border communities have pushed for stronger ties as a result of this reality, but mistrust has prevailed to the detriment of both countries.

-Egypt and Sudan’s border is 1,276 kilometers long, making it Egypt’s longest land boundary.
-The border is also the most populated of Egyptian border regions, with some 2.2 million residents in the three southern governorates of Aswan, New Valley, and Red Sea.10 The border can be divided geographically into three sections.
-Its easternmost section, which begins on the Red Sea, includes the disputed Halayeb triangle, which is rich in minerals and gold.
-Living conditions in this region are difficult due to high levels of aridity in some areas, enhanced security measures, and a legacy of famines.
-The region is mainly inhabited by nomadic tribes such as the Ababda and the Basharya.
+Egypt and Sudan share a 1,276-kilometer border, making it Egypt's longest land border.
+The border is also the most populous in Egypt, with 2.2 million people living in the three southern governorates of Aswan, New Valley, and Red Sea.10 Geographically, the border can be divided into three sections.
+The disputed Halayeb triangle, which is rich in minerals and gold, is located in its easternmost section, which begins on the Red Sea.
+Due to high levels of aridity in some areas, increased security measures, and a famine legacy, living conditions in this region are difficult.
+Nomadic tribes such as the Ababda and the Basharya predominate in the region.

-We’re all familiar with disputed regions, claimed by two opposing states for historical, cultural or geopolitical reasons.
+We've all heard of disputed territories, which are claimed by two opposing states for historical, cultural, or geopolitical reasons.

-But what about land that nation states actively shun?
+But what about territory that nation states actively avoid?

-Surprisingly, this also exists, as evidenced by the strange stalemate which exists between Egypt and Sudan.
+Surprisingly, this also exists, as evidenced by the bizarre standoff between Egypt and Sudan.

-In fact, the unique status of Bir Tawil (being both habitable and rejected by its surrounding states) means multiple organisations – and even individuals – have attempted to claim the land for their own, with little support from the international community.
+Indeed, because of Bir Tawil's unique status (being both habitable and rejected by its neighboring states), multiple organizations - and even individuals - have attempted to claim the land for themselves, with little support from the international community.

 6. Brazil - Uruguay Border, Two Sister Cities Known As The "border Of Piece" (Rivera And Santana)